oneops/oneops-training/includes/user-1-beginner-5-transition.md

 Defines your application runtime scenarios with regards to

-- Security,
-- Reliability,
+- Security
-- Scalability,
+- Reliability
-- and Availability Mode.
+- Scalability

 <em class="yellow">How and where to deploy and run.</em>